ctkelley/SIAMFANLEquations.jl/docs/src/index.md

 ``F'(x) s = - F(x)``

 This chapter is about solving the equation for the Newton step with Gaussian elimination.
-Infrequent reevaluation of ``F'``means that we also factor ``F'`` infrequenly, so the impact of this idea is greater.
+Infrequent reevaluation of ``F'``means that we also factor ``F'`` infrequently, so the impact of this idea is greater.
 Even better, there is typically no loss in the nonlinear iteration if we do that factorization in single precision.
 You an make that happen by giving nsold and ptcsold the single precision storage for the Jacobian.
 Half precision is also possible, but is a very, very bad idea.

-Bottom line: __single precision can cut the linear algebra cost in half with no loss in the quality of the solution or the number of nonlinear iterations it takes to get there.
+Bottom line: __single precision can cut the linear algebra cost in half with no loss in the quality of the solution or the number of nonlinear iterations it takes to get there.__

 ## Nonlinear systems with iterative linear solvers: Chapter 3